 Treatment for binge eating disorder might involve the use of prescription medications to help reduce the desire to binge or to handle the symptoms of a co-occurring mood disorder.
 If you are battling depression, anxiety or substance abuse, treatment for these conditions must be integrated with your recovery plan.
 According to the journal Eating Behaviors, cognitive behavioral therapy in combination with antidepressant medications has proven effective at reducing compulsive overeating and stabilizing mood.
 Cognitive behavioral therapy, or CBT, is a therapeutic approach that teaches the client practical ways to identify self-defeating thoughts, modify destructive behaviors and avoid relapse.

 A facility that specializes in the treatment of eating disorders will work with you to develop a plan of care that addresses your unique needs.
-At Futures, we know that eating disorders are complex, highly individualized conditions.
-No two people who experience binge eating are exactly alike, which means that treatment for each client must be tailored to the individual.
-To get the leading edge, personally tailored treatment you’re looking for, call our private helpline to find out about our eating disorder recovery programs.
+Eating disorders are complex, highly individualized conditions.
+No two people who experience binge eating are exactly alike, which means that treatment for each person must be tailored to the individual.